Our Task Force

 Passengers are informed about the current regulations and the airport operations through our internet website and our social networks.

-Employees can find all information regarding the actions to fight Covid-19 on the company Intranet.
+Employees can find all information regarding the actions to fight Covid-19 on the company Intranet which is updated continuously.
 Moreover, in all common areas information signs are providing information on limiting the use of lifts, reminding users to maintain social distancing and promoting the use of the sanitizing gels.

 Related to the evolution of the crisis, the Document of Risk Assessment, which outlines the company behaviour to adopt and which equipment to use in different work environments has been updated several times.
 Face masks, gloves and protection goggles are available to all personnel in contact with the public.
 In particular, at the security checkpoints a new procedure was adopted, called ‘Best’, which allows for a passenger search standing at their back, hence limiting any chance of infection.

 All staff are also asked – through additional signs at the clock-in post – to regularly monitor their health condition and not to show up at work in case of high temperature, cough and breathing difficulty.